rdbliss/rdbliss.github.io/_posts/2021-03-06-birthday-dominoes.md

 ## The heart board

-This blog post is in honor of the most important Pisces birthday I know: EK.
-To make this fitting, I propose that we think about tiling *the heart board*, something I invented for just this occasion.
-Here are the first four heart
+I propose that we think about tiling *the heart board*, something I invented for just this occasion.
+Here are the first four heart boards:
-boards:

 ![the heart boards](/images/filled.png)